binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 2. Audio Visual.
 We have cyber networks now, the internet, and many great AV tools for one on one and team collaboration.
 I could list all the tools I know of and/or use, but this landscape is constantly evolving.
 Find what works for you and your teams.
 Many people find that using a good AV tool fits their work flow better than physical face to face communications.
 This is because it allows workers to have the best of both worlds.
 It gives them their own space and at the push of a button allows them to see their co-worker(s) and hear them.
 I have personally found good AV tools to be very liberating and great productivity enhancers.
 3. Audio only.
 Push to talk.
 The likes of Mumble can be an excellent staple tool for talking things through during the working day, when you do not need that extra information that the visual aspect provides.
 I have used this on many occasions and found it to be a very effective medium.
 When you do need more, then you can just escalate to a higher form of communication with the added visual component.
 4. Phone calls are similar to Push to talk, but the context switching overhead is larger, because you have to dial, often put a headset on and wait for an answer.
 Audio quality is often worse also.
+5. Group Instant Messaging (GIM) tools.
+Slack is currently taking the GIM world by storm.
+It provides a large number of add-ons to provide integration of many services, becoming much more than just Instant Messaging to more of a collaboration dash-board, where team members can receive notifications for many types of events.
+Thus helping to keep all team members up to date with each other.
+There are of course quite a number of other tools in this space like IRC, Gitter and many others, but Slack offers so much more than any of the other offerings I've seen to date and continues to broaden its integrations.
-5. Instant Messaging (IM) tools.
+6. Instant Messaging (IM) tools.
 These are great for quick short communication sessions where you need to pass links and/or have a quick discussion where you do not need the additional overhead of audio.
 There is often little context switching overhead.
 It is easy to work and talk with co-workers.
 You are really starting to loose a large percentage of the communication information here though.
 Misunderstandings can creep in.
 Always be ready to escalate to a higher level of communication.
-6. Email.
+7. Email.
 Leave this as a last resort.
 It is ineffective and costly in many ways.
 Especially for software engineers, where there is a high price for context switching.
 Software engineers and architects have to build large landscapes of the programmes they are working on in their heads before they can start to make any changes.
 Essentially loading a programme into memory and wrapping our human understanding of how the mechanics work around it.
 If a developer has this picture loaded into their memory and then switches to deal with an email, a large part of the picture can easily drop out of memory.
 Once the email work is finished, the developer has to re-load the picture.
 Second time around is quicker, but this can still be very costly.

 Also do not forget there are many live collaborative drawing, documenting and coding tools available now.
 These can actually make a work-flow far more effective than being in the same room as co-workers but having to work on one set of screens, as you can both work form your own workstations on the same work.